 Air Quality Index

-Meteorologists at the Minnesota Pollution Control Agency (MPCA) report daily and forecasted air conditions throughout the state.
-Forecasts are important to help Minnesotans who are sensitive to air pollution plan ahead to protect their health.
+Meteorologists at the Minnesota Pollution Control Agency (MPCA) forecast the Air Quality Index (AQI) at 18 locations in five regions across the state.
+Forecasts are important to help Minnesotans who are sensitive to air pollution for planning ahead to protect their health.

 Sign up to get alerts and forecasts via email: Air Quality Notifications (AirNow)